 - With golf holidays on the rise, tour companies are targeting this market need.

 - As golf rises in popularity with the aging population of many Western nations, more markets are emerging.
+The golf industry is more a global market than it has ever been.

 - The majority of the golf courses are in North and South America (53%) while Europe holds second place (23%) and Asia third (16%).